The Four Horsemen | Contempt

 There are more words and ways to describe contempt, but that's the long and short of it.
 Again, it's the most toxic or corrosive of all the horsemen.
 And it sucks to be embedded in that dance.

 I'll say this, though.
 If you do it and want your relationship to work, then take heart.
 It happens to the best of us.
-And, importantly, even the happiest, healthiest couples have bad experiences with conflict (or regular communicating).
+And, importantly, even the happiest, healthiest couples have bad experiences with conflict (or even basic communication).
 The ratio of positive to negative interactions is much higher than in unhappy relationships, but it still happens.